atari-monk/apollo/content/Morpheus/Documentation/Renderer/RendererV3.md

 ### **1. Class Purpose**
 - **Description:**
   This class is responsible for rendering images to a canvas, providing methods to draw images normally and flipped horizontally.
   **It centers sprite around transform.position.
 Scales sprite.
 It does this by calculations.
-It is deprecated as new versions use canvas transforms not mannual calculations to get same effects.**
+It is deprecated as new versions donot use mannual calculations, but canvas transforms, to get same effects.**

 ---